1. Mission Revival, 738 W. Portland, 1890-1925

 The Mission Revival substyle of the Spanish Colonial Revival style originated in California at the end of the nineteenth century.
 It was a revival of the traditions that produced California's Spanish missions.
 The style became nationally popular, but especially so in the Southwest.
 Following World War I, this style enjoyed renewed vigor with the resurgence of Spanish Colonial and other European revivals in American culture.
 The Mission Revival style is characterized by stuccoed surfaces, curvilinear parapets, and sloping Spanish tile roofs, and may include other decorative elements such as quatrefoil windows.

-Examples may be found at: 707 West Willetta; 718 and 734 West Culver; 734 West Moreland; 918 and 921 West Portland.
+707 West Willetta; 718 and 734 West Culver; 734 West Moreland; 918 and 921 West Portland.